INCF/nineml-python/doc/source/getting_help.rst

 Getting help
 ============

-For help using the NineML Python Library please use the `NeuralEnsemble Google group`_.
+For help using the NineML Python Library please contact the `NeuralEnsemble Google group`_.

 If you find a bug or would like to add a new feature to the Python